volatilemolotov/beam/learning/tour-of-beam/learning-content/python/core-transforms/branching/description.md

 You can use either mechanism to produce multiple output `PCollection`s.
 However, using additional outputs makes more sense if the transform’s computation per element is time-consuming.

+### Description for example

+You can use the data in various transformations, since they do not change the original data.
+At the input of integers, you can create two "PCollection" based on them, one of which is a multiple of 5, the second is a multiple of 10.